Tibetan Buddhism Center for World Peace

 aka Tenzin Chodon / Tenzin Paldon

-Geshe Drakpa has just recently completed a 9-year Kalachakra retreat and was in the USA in order to lead a retreat at Namgyal Ithica, the North American seat of His Holiness the Dalai Lama.
-But it was simply the kindness of Lama Passang Gelek, who sensed our cpotential commitment, that connected a group pf students with Geshe Drakpa.
-Lama Passang served as translator for each of Geshe Drakpa's seven visits to San Antonio.Without him we would not have understood even on syllable of the teachings we received.
+Geshe Drakpa has just recently completed a 9-year Kalachakra retreat, and was in the USA in order to lead a retreat at Namgyal Ithica, the North American seat of His Holiness the Dalai Lama.
+But it was simply the kindness of Lama Passang Gelek, who sensed our sincerity and commitment, that connected a group of students with Geshe Drakpa.
+On our behalf, Lama Passang invited Geshe Drakpa to come to San Anotnio to meet us, and served as translator for each of Geshe Drakpa's seven visits to San Antonio.
+Without him we would not have understood even one syllable of the teachings we received.
 Although we did not understand it at the time, Geshe Drakpa led us through a series of teachings that, in the Gelugpa lineage's approach to practice, included the entire path from A-Z.

-Tenzin Chodon Paldon, October 2023.
+Tenzin Chodon Paldon

 Proudly powered by Weebly